outdoorsafetylab/mapclay/README.md

 [![npm version](https://badge.fury.io/js/mapclay.svg)](https://badge.fury.io/js/mapclay)

+In short, this module allows user build web map as soon as possible by simple options.

+No third-party Map Framework dominates.
+This module just creates an interface to connect options and pre-defined map renderer.

 ## Quick Start

-Create an HTML file with the following contents:
+Create an HTML file with the following lines:

 ```html
 <div class="map"></div>